Topic: Transportation

 Written on October 14, 2021 at 5:42 am, by

 Washington State Department of Transportation shares this alert… EVERETT – Travelers who frequently use rest areas along Interstate 5 between Everett and the Canadian border will need to plan for long-term closures, beginning Friday, Oct.
-15. The Washington State Department of Transportation closed the southbound I‑5 Silver Lake Rest Area, located at milepost 188 in Everett, for Continue Reading
+15. The Washington State Department of Transportation closed the southbound I-5 Silver Lake Rest Area, located at milepost 188 in Continue Reading

 Change in Ferry Reservations